TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/database-options.md

 {{< note success >}}
 **Note**

-Starting from 5.7.0, SQLite support will be deprecated.
-To avoid disrputions, please transition to either PostgreSQL or MongoDB as alternative database options
+SQLite support will be deprecated from Tyk 5.7.0.
+To avoid disrupution, please transition to PostgreSQL, MongoDB or one of the listed compatible alternatives.
 {{< /note >}}

 ### Configuring PostgreSQL